frederic-perez/AmE-dictionary/data/dictionary.md

 __muttering__ _n_ :two::hammer: _A sustained muttering as of subterranean thunder became audible._
 __muzzle__ _n_ :four: A muzzle is a guard that covers an animal’s mouth to keep it from biting.
 If your dog is aggressive, you might have to put a muzzle on her when you take her to the dog park. _The muzzle of the gun._
 __MVA__ _abbr_ Motor vehicle accident, or multi-vehicle accident.
-__Mx.__ A title of respect prefixed to a person’s surname: unlike Mr., Mrs., or Ms., it does not indicate gender and may be used by a person with any or no specific gender identity.
+__Mx.__ _n_ A title of respect prefixed to a person’s surname: unlike Mr., Mrs., or Ms., it does not indicate gender and may be used by a person with any or no specific gender identity.
 __my ass__ _interj_ :two: _chiefly US_ _informal_ _impolite_ Used to indicate that what has just been said is nonsense. _You think your job is tough work?
 Tough work, my ass!
 My job is the tough one._ _Old man?
 My ass!_
 __my hands are tied__ _idiom_ You are not free to behave in the way that you would like for some reason.
 __mycoplasma__ _n_ Any of a group of very small microorganisms without cell walls, of the prokaryote class Mollicutes, that are a common cause of pneumonia and urinary tract infections.